Rhodiola

 What are the side effects of Rhodiola?

 Rhodiola is generally well-tolerated with a strong safety profile.
 May cause restlessness, insomnia, or vivid dreams at higher doses, reduce dose if these occur.
 Not recommended for individuals with bipolar disorder, as it may trigger manic episodes in susceptible individuals.
 Use caution with concurrent SSRI, MAOI, or stimulant medications due to rhodiola's effects on monoamine neurotransmitters.
 Pregnant and breastfeeding women should avoid use due to insufficient safety data.
 Individuals with autoimmune conditions should consult a practitioner, as rhodiola's immunomodulatory effects may theoretically influence immune activity.
-When taken appropriately for your constitution, side effects are generally minimal.
+When taken appropriately for the constitution, side effects are generally minimal.

 Which dosha type benefits most from Rhodiola?